LeadDyno/leaddyno-website/paypal_integration_guide.md

 ## Introduction ##

 This guide explains how to integrate PayPal one-time purchase and subscription buttons into LeadDyno.
-The integration between PayPal and LeadDyno allows automated tracking of lead source and affiliate compensation for purchases made via PayPal buttons.
+The integration between PayPal and LeadDyno allows automated tracking of lead conversion, cancellation and affiliate compensation for purchases made via PayPal buttons.